micalexander/dmux/README.md

 Add an alias to replace neovim of vim in your `~/.bashrc` file:
 ```
 alias vim='dmux vim'
+alias vifm='dmux vifm'

 ```
-*This way vim will continue to work the same when not in dmux*
+*This way vim and vifm will continue to work the same when not in dmux*

 #### Step three
 Add the following lines to the top your `.tmux.conf` file